anuchanana/forcastingActivities/README.md

 # Weather-Driven Activity Ranking Service

-A focused, single-file **TypeScript & Express** backend service that ranks the quality of the next 7 days for specific outdoor and indoor activities using weather data from **Open-Meteo**.
+A focused, single-file **TypeScript & Express** backend service that ranks how good the next 7 days will be for specific activities using weather data from **Open-Meteo**.

 ---

 ## 🚀 Key Features

-* **Cache-Aside / Write-Through Strategy:** Stores 7-day weather profiles in an in-memory database mock map.
-If an incoming request is less than **1 hour old**, the service fetches the results locally instead of hitting the upstream API.
+* **Cache-Aside Strategy:** Stores 7-day weather forecasts in an in-memory map.
+If an incoming request is less than **1 hour old**, the service serves the cached data instead of calling the upstream API.
-* **Deterministic Scoring Model:** Calculates normalized performance attributes (0.0 to 10.0) based on weather metrics and ranks them dynamically.
+* **Deterministic Scoring Model:** Calculates a normalized score (0.0 to 10.0) based on weather metrics and ranks activities dynamically for each calendar day.
-* **Single File Submission:** Highly focused code structure combining domain logic, local storage maps, endpoints, and data interfaces inside one file.
+* **Minimalist Architecture:** Highly focused submission combining domain logic, local storage maps, endpoints, and data interfaces inside one file.

 ---

 ## 📊 Tracked Activities

-The system processes weather profiles and returns a ranked array containing:
+The system evaluates weather profiles and returns a ranked list of these four exact activities:
-1. **Skiing:** Highly dependent on sub-freezing limits (< 2°C) and fresh powder accumulation.
+1. **Skiing:** Requires sub-freezing limits (< 2°C) and fresh powder accumulation.
-2. **Surfing:** Relies on optimal moderate wind speeds; heavily penalized by downpours or heavy storms.
+2. **Surfing:** Relies on optimal wind speeds; penalized heavily by downpours or heavy storms.
 3. **Outdoor sightseeing:** Optimized around dry conditions, clear cloud gaps, and mild temperatures (sweet spot: 22°C).
 4. **Indoor sightseeing:** Resilient baseline fallback option that climbs in score when bad weather disrupts outdoor alternatives.